 3. Lemon Water Is High in Vitamin C

-Lemon water typically has about 2 tbsp of lemon juice which provides approximately 21% of the daily recommended dosage.
+Lemon water with 2 tbsp of lemon juice provides approximately 21% of the daily recommended dosage of vitamin C.

 1. Lemon Water Provides No Macronutrients

-Lemon water provides no macronutrients, which for bodybuilders, means it’s important to always consume it with a full meal.
+Lemon water provides no macronutrients, which, for bodybuilders, means it’s crucial to consume it with a full meal.

-If you do try and substitute lemon water for a snack or meal, you are likely to find your energy crashes quickly and you’re reaching for a snack as a pick me up.
-When our body is looking for quick energy in a situation like this, you’re likely to opt for a sugary snack adding empty calories to your day.
+If you do try and substitute lemon water for a snack or meal, you are likely to find your energy crashes quickly, and you’re reaching for a snack as a pick-me-up.

 2. Lemon Water Can Cause Digestive Discomfort

-Lemon water is quite acidic which can lead to digestive discomforts, such as heartburn, nausea or vomiting, which can impact a bodybuilder’s ability to perform well during a workout.
+Lemon water is quite acidic and can lead to digestive discomforts, such as heartburn, nausea, or vomiting, impacting a bodybuilder’s ability to perform well during a workout.

 To reduce the risk of digestive issues, limit the lemon juice to 2 tbsp and ensure you are not drinking it on an empty stomach.